 Warren County, NJ

-Positive Birds (primarily crows): Birds are reported to & collected by the Warren Co.
+Positive Birds (primarily crows): Previously, birds were reported to & collected by the Warren Co.
 Health Dept. 908-475-7960.
-Not all reported birds are suitable for testing.
-Birds suitable for testing are delivered by the Health Department to the NJ Public Health, Environmental and Agricultural Lab (PHEAL) for that virus testing.
+Not all reported birds were suitable for testing.
+Birds suitable for testing were delivered by the Health Department to the NJ Public Health, Environmental and Agricultural Lab (PHEAL) for that virus testing.
+As of 2016, the NJ PHEAL is no longer testing birds for West Nile virus.

 Positive Mosquito Samples: Mosquitoes are trapped throughout Warren County and samples are grouped (pooled) by species with up to 75 mosquitoes per sample.
 Mosquito samples are tested for West Nile Virus by PHEAL.